joannhh/Practice-Pull-Requests/README.md

 ## How it works

-Each Call for Code project typically has at four files in it that describe how new contributors can take part in the community.
+Each Call for Code project typically has four files in it that describe how new contributors can take part in the community.

 1. The `README.md` file.
 It's this document you're reading right now.
 It's the first file you look at to understand what a project is, what it does, and who's involved.